-In cases when a student needs or decides to leave the program early, they may qualify for a Master's degree.
-For either the coursework or thesis M.S. degrees, Category I or II placement on the basis of course performance is required.
+In cases when a student needs or decides to leave the program early, they may qualify for a Master 'Boreither the couesework or thesis M.S. degrees, Category I or II placement on the basis of course performance is required.
 A minimum of 30 semester credit hours is required for the M.S.
 Degree (thesis and coursework) in Chemistry.
 At least 12 hours of these will be required graduate chemistry courses, satisfactory completion of which will fulfill the Graduate School Comprehensive Examination requirement.
 An M.S.
 Supervisory Committee composed of three Chemistry faculty is then chosen.
 The Graduate Education Committee must approve the committee.
 The student will need to visit the Graduate Coordinator in order to obtain detailed instructions about the procedure.
-The student should consult the University of Utah Graduate School website (http://gradschool.utah.edu/current-students/graduation-overview-for-masters-candidates/) for more details.
+The student should consult the University of Utah Graduate School website (http://gradschool.utah.edu/current-students/graduation-overview-for-masterscandidates/) for more details.